Who Are You? Who – Who? Who – Who?

 Pensions

-You might wonder how I planned to accumulate enough wealth in only four years to overcome the need to work again?
-Even with the generous benefits provided by the military, it’s not like I made a bank load.
+How did I plan to accumulate enough wealth in only four years to overcome the need to work again?
+Even with the generous benefits provided by the military, it’s not like I made a bankload.
 It is a fair question, and a high savings rate is the answer.
-Maybe back in the 1950s through the 1970s, a person could work a job for 20 – 30 years, not save a penny, and still expect to live comfortably off their Defined Benefit Pension.
+Back in the 1950s through the 1970s, a person could work a job for 20 – 30 years, not save a penny, and still expect to live comfortably off their Defined Benefit Pension.

 However, pensions of any sort in the U.S. are a rare thing these days.
-They’re typically reserved for government jobs at the local, state and federal level; the ever-decreasing number of blue-collar union jobs; major sports leagues; and large bureaucratic international organizations like the UN or International Monetary Fund.
-Other than maybe sports stars, I don’t think anyone could start saving only three years before their pension point and find themselves in a financial state to retire — no matter how good their pension.
-Certainly, I couldn’t have done it.
+They’re typically reserved for government jobs at the local, state, and federal level; the ever-decreasing number of blue-collar union jobs; significant sports leagues; and large bureaucratic international organizations like the UN or International Monetary Fund.
+Other than sports stars, I don’t think anyone could start saving only three years before their pension point and find themselves in a financial state to retire — no matter how good their pension.
+Indeed, I couldn’t have done it.

 An Unintentional Path to FI

-Without any real intent, my family was already on a path to FI.
+Fortunately, my family was already on a path to FI without any real intent.
 I was always a good saver when single.
-When Mrs Grumpus and I married, we became good savers together — although not without difficulty.
-We also proved to be mediocre investors which, as I explain in several posts, helped.
-We got financially lucky at a few points along the way too — which didn’t hurt.
+When Mrs Grumpus and I married, we became good savers together—although not without difficulty.
+We also proved to be mediocre investors, which, as I explained in several posts, helped.
+We got financially lucky at a few points along the way, too, which didn’t hurt.

-That isn’t to say we didn’t make financial mistakes, because we’ve made plenty — which I also share on this blog.
-That said, the three years between my mental breakdown and retirement was all that we needed to put us over the top savings wise if we chose to make the sacrifice and effort.
+That isn’t to say we didn’t make financial mistakes because we’ve made plenty—which I also share on this blog.
+That said, the three years between my mental breakdown and retirement were all that we needed to put us over the top savings-wise if we chose to make the sacrifice and effort.
 However, the savings only worked in conjunction with the pension.
 The key to all of this is the Defined Benefit Pension provided by the military.

 A Good Plan Executed Today …

 After I realized all of this, it only took me a few weeks to write a financial plan.
-I built my plan using the benefits of my pension as the base upon which my family’s future financial stability (and my sanity) would rest.
-The other thing I did was test it using a high-power retirement calculator.
-Doing so gave me confidence that my plan was going to work.
+I built my plan using the benefits of my pension as the base upon which my family’s future economic stability (and my sanity) would rest.
+I also tested it using a high-power retirement calculator, which gave me confidence that my plan was going to work.

-It’s important to note that I didn’t merely dream about FI, I wrote a plan and thoroughly stress-tested it.
-My plan isn’t static, either.
-It changed several times over my last years in the military, too include the switch from California to New Zealand as our final destination.
-I continue to update today it as things change in our New Zealand life as well.
+It’s important to note that I didn’t merely dream about FI; I wrote a plan and thoroughly stress-tested it.
+My plan wasn’t static, either.
+It changed several times over my last years in the military, including the switch from California to New Zealand as our final destination.
+I continue to update it today as things change in our New Zealand life as well.

-Ultimately, I achieved the goal of FI and the dream of never needing to work a real job again when I retired from the military in 2019, all while providing a great life for my family.
-This knowledge gives me the peace of mind I need to function today as the visa provider for our first few years in New Zealand.
+Ultimately, when I retired from the military in 2019, I achieved the goal of FI and the dream of never needing to work a real job again, all while providing a great life for my family.
+This knowledge gives me the peace of mind I need to function today as the visa provider for our family in New Zealand.

 “Don’t Just Sit There, Deploy the Garrison!”

 With all that said, I don’t want to appear like I’m bragging or resting on my laurels.
 The fact of the matter is I want to share this powerful personal finance insight with as many people as I can.
-I want to bring as many of you readers on the newest part of my family’s mostly unintentional path to FI.
-And I don’t mean just other military members either.
-Anyone who works in a pensionable career field and feels like they too have a Golden Albatross around their neck could benefit from reading this blog.
-If you’re eligible for a defined benefit pension, and you have decided to stay for that pension, you could easily implement your own plan to achieve FI.
+I want to bring as many of you, readers, on the newest part of my family’s primarily unintentional path to FI.
+And I don’t mean just other military members, either.
+Anyone who works in a pensionable career field and feels like they, too, have a Golden Albatross around their neck could benefit from reading this blog.
+If you’re eligible for a defined benefit pension, and you have decided to stay for that pension, you could readily implement your own plan to achieve FI.
 My family’s path is not only replicable but easily built upon and improved.

-With that, I welcome you to the Grumpus Maximus Blog.
+With that, I welcome you to the Golden Albatross Blog.
 Please enjoy, participate, and provide feedback.
-There is always more to learn, and together we might even be able to help each other.
+There is always more to learn, and together, we can help each other.

 — GM